-On December 18, 2023, MLMC received notice from its customer related to an issue that began on December 15, 2023 and impacted one of two boilers at the Red Hills Power Plant.
-This issue resulted in a reduction in customer demand which had a significant impact on the Company's results of operations during the first six months of 2024.
-Based on current expectations, repairs to the boiler will be resolved and the plant will be fully operational by fourth quarter 2024.
+On December 18, 2023, MLMC received notice from its customer related to an a mechanical issue that began on December 15, 2023 and impacted one of two boilers at the Red Hills Power Plant.
+This While this issue has been resolved, it resulted in a reduction in customer demand which had a significant impact on the Company's results of operations during the first six nine months of 2024.
+Based on current expectations, repairs The Company recognized income of \$13.6 million in the third quarter of 2024 related to business interruption insurance recoveries to partially offset losses related to the boiler will be resolved and the plant will be fully operational by fourth quarter 2024. outage.

 The Sabine Mining Company ("Sabine") operates the Sabine Mine in Texas.
 All production from Sabine was delivered to Southwestern Electric Power Company's ("SWEPCO") Henry W. Pirkey Plant (the "Pirkey Plant").
 SWEPCO is an American Electric Power ("AEP") company.
-As a result of the early retirement of the Pirkey Plant, Sabine ceased deliveries and final reclamation began on April 1, 2023.
+As a result of the early retirement of the Pirkey Plant, Sabine ceased deliveries and commenced final reclamation began on April 1, 2023.
 Funding for mine reclamation is the responsibility of SWEPCO, and Sabine receives compensation for providing mine reclamation services.
 Sabine will provide mine reclamation services through September 30, 2026.
 On October 1, 2026, SWEPCO is scheduled to acquire all of the capital stock of Sabine and complete the remaining mine reclamation.